 Rethinking a document or website to improve it

-The Best Plain English Turnaround award went to Infinite Possibilities Limited for the turnaround of its client
+The Best Plain English Turnaround award went to Infinite Possibilities Limited for the turnaround of its client relationship agreement.

 Legal, Technical Communicator, and Annual Report categories